ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 - Introduction to ITIL®

 - Introduction to ITIL®.
-The library.
+The Library.

 1.2.
 Service.

-- Service: Utility and Guarantee.
+- Service: Utility and Warranty.

 - Types of Service.